Former Malaysian PM Najib Razak arrested, to be charged on Wednesday over 1MDB scandal

 He was then taken to the Malaysian Anti-Corruption Commission (MACC) headquarters in Putrajaya where he will spend the night in lock-up.

+1MDB, founded by Najib in 2009, is being investigated in at least six countries for alleged money laundering and graft.

+Civil lawsuits filed by the US Department of Justice allege that nearly US$4.5 billion from 1MDB was laundered through a complex web of transactions and shell companies.

-The probe into the multi-billion dollar scandal moved swiftly after the Pakatan Harapan coalition, led by Mahathir Mohamad, won the May 9 general election.
+In Malaysia, the probe into the scandal moved swiftly after the Pakatan Harapan coalition, led by Mahathir Mohamad, won the May 9 general election.

-Later that same month, Najib was summoned to the MACC headquarters to explain a suspicious transfer of RM42 million (US$10.6 million) into his bank account.

 Both Najib and the fund have denied any wrongdoing.